stackbit-projects/wallhalla-d19ff/src/pages/about.md

   - type: bulletpoints_section
     section_id: bulletpoints_section
     bulletpoints:
-      - title: We love copy
+      - title: We love detail
         description: >
           In 2011 we started printing citymaps to wallpaper.
 People loved the level of detail.
 Ten years later we founded Wallcopy.
 Wallcopy brings